Inside SF - The San Francisco Scoop

 1. THE HIPPODROME BUILDING

-Start your journey back in time at this building, which has one of the few original facades dating back to the Barbary Coast era, although it’s now an art supply shop.
+Start your journey back in time to San Francisco’s Barbary Coast at this historic building, which has one of the few original facades dating back to the era, although it’s now vacant unfortunately.
 Dance Halls, of which the Hippodrome was one, were all the rage then.
 Women were employed as dance partners for the male clientele and would get commission on the drinks the men bought (and sometimes a cut of the money they were able to pick-pocket).

 The Barbary Coast was a loud bit of hell.
 No one knows who coined the name.
 The place was simply three blocks of solid dance halls, there for the delight of the sailors of the world.
 On a fine busy night every door blared loud dance music from orchestras, steam pianos, and gramophones, and the cumulative effect of the sound which reached the streets was chaos and pandemonium.
 Almost anything might be happening behind the swinging doors.Will Irwin